I'm 35, I Make $308K & I Worked A 24-Hour Shift This Week

 11:15 a.m. — I swing by the post office and send my gift. $15.50

 12:15 p.m. — I get home and shower.
-Then, I have tea and eat a few savory pastries.
+Then, I have tea and eat a few savoury pastries.
 At 1, I brush my teeth then get in bed.

 5:30 p.m. — I wake up but still feel tired.
 Still in bed, I video chat Z. for a bit.
 For some reason, I imagined I would be able to get up and cook today but I'm too tired.
 And it's Friday.
 I order pizza and meatballs.
 I have credits on my delivery app so I pay for less than half. $13.38